GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Is studying computer science the best way to prepare to be a programmer?
-No. the best way to prepare is to write programs, and to study great programs that other people have written.
+> ### Reviews and pair programming provide programmers with something their work would not otherwise have: an audience.
+Sunlight, it is said is a powerful disinfectant.
+An immediate audience of one's peers provides immediate incentives to programmers to keep their code clear and comprehensible, as well as functional.
 >
-> ~ *Bill Gates*
+> ~ *Joseph Yoder (computer scientist)*

 ---
 ## 🏎 Quick Facts